Shopiley/fullstack-user-management/README.md

 # moni-africa-backend-test
 ## Project Structure

 This project is a monolith application.
-You will find three folders namely:
+You will find two folders namely:

 1. backend
 2. frontend

-Depending on your track, you are to work in the folder that concerns you.

 ## Setup